oracle-livelabs/goldengate/atp-kafka/trandata/trandata.md

-# Add and run the Extract
+# Create and run the Extract

 ## Introduction